 The city’s Flag Market is becoming a hub of events during the summer – from comic heroes to a celebration of Preston’s Asian community.Advertisement

-Summer Saturdays mean there’s something happening nearly every Saturday on the city’s main square.
+Summer Saturdays mean there’s something happening nearly every Saturday on the city’s main square, and Blog Preston is helping to host it.

 It all begins with the Caribbean Carnival King and Queen competition on Saturday 2 June.